codeliter/tabulated-data-vue/docs/passing-props.md

 The deleteUser function passed as ref must be declared in our component methods.

+<b>args</b>: This is an array of the arguments to be passed when TabulatedData calls the callback attached to the button.
+This can be left empty if the callback doesn't require an argument.
+Every value in the array of <i>args</i> must already exists in the data for each row rendered in our table body.

+<b>showKey</b>: This is optional and only needed if we conditionally need to display or hide a button.
+This must be a string
+and must have been passed among the data to be rendered in our table body as it maps to the key in the object rendered for each row.

+<b>showWhen:</b>: This is optional and if passed must be an array of values we expect our <b><i>showKey</i></b> value to
+to be for this button to be shown for the particular page.

 ## Theme

 We have 2 default themes, <b>Light </b> and <b>Dark</b>